Federal judge blocks enforcement of Texas law banning abortion as early as six weeks

 More than a dozen other states have passed similar laws that ban abortion after a physician has detected cardiac activity, usually around six weeks.
 But federal judges prevented those laws from taking effect, citing the Supreme Court’s Roe v.
 Wade decision that guarantees the right to abortion before viability, usually around 22 to 24 weeks.

 The Texas law is different and was specifically crafted to avoid judicial review.
 Private individuals are empowered to take civil action against anyone who helps a patient terminate a pregnancy after the six-week mark.
-That design has made it difficult for opponents of the law to challenge it in court before a civil action is filed against an abortion provider or clinic employee.
+That design made it difficult for opponents of the law to challenge it in court until a civil action was filed against an abortion provider or clinic employee.

+In granting a preliminary injunction Thursday, the judge said Texas lawmakers had contrived an “unprecedented and transparent statutory scheme” by allowing citizens with no connection to the person seeking an abortion to interfere with a constitutional right through the state’s judicial system.

+Pitman, a nominee of President Barack Obama, said his injunction should discourage other states from enacting similar legislation that curtails constitutional rights while evading judicial review.

+“If legislators know they cannot accomplish political agendas that curtail or eliminate constitutional rights and intentionally remove the legal remedy to challenge it, then other states are less likely to engage in copycat legislation,” he wrote.

 The federal lawsuit in Texas is one of several legal battles involving the law.
-The Supreme Court allowed the measure to stand while litigation continues in part because of its novel design.
-The high court’s conservative majority said the challengers had not shown that they were suing the proper defendants.
+The Supreme Court had allowed the measure to stand while litigation continues in part because of its novel design.
+The high court’s conservative majority said in early September that the challengers had not shown that they were suing the proper defendants.

 Separately, the justices have agreed to hear a case Dec.
 1 involving Mississippi’s ban on abortion after 15 weeks, which directly presents the question of whether to overturn Roe.